bolt-blue/lgwcd/README.md

 LGWCD
 =====

+Author: Captain Danger

-This is the docs for "Learning Git With Captain Danger".
+These are the docs for "Learning Git With Captain Danger".